magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 *	[Content](http://docs.magento.com/m2/ce/user_guide/cms/content-menu.html){:target="_blank"}

 ## Step 1: Create root categories
-Creating a root category is optional but we show how to do it in this tutorial in the event you want each website to have a unique root category.
+Creating a root category is optional, but we show how to do it in this tutorial in the event you want each website to have a unique root category.
 You can create additional categories if you choose.

 {% collapsible To create a root category: %}